R0Wi-DEV/workflow_ocr/README.md

 ```

 ## Usage
 You can configure the OCR processing via Nextcloud's workflow engine.
-Therefore configure a new flow via `Settings -> Flow -> Add new flow` (if you don't see `OCR file` here the app isn't installed properly or you forgot to activate it).
+Therefore configure a new flow via `Settings` &#8594; `Flow` &#8594; `Add new flow` (if you don't see `OCR file` here the app isn't installed properly or you forgot to activate it).

 <p align="center">
   <img width="50%" src="doc/img/usage_1.jpg" alt="Usage setup">
 </p>

+### Trigger OCR if file was created or updated

+If you want a newly uploaded file to be processed via OCR or if you want to process a file which was updated, use the **When**-conditions `File created` or `File updated` or both.

 A typical setup for processing incoming PDF-files and adding a text-layer to them might look like this: